 One of the relatively common issues with both old and new iPhones is a busted microphone.
 In this post, I will walk you through the steps in fixing a microphone that is not working on an iPhone 7.
 If you own the same device and are here because you need help dealing with the same problem, then this post is for you.
 So read on and get help.
+Also, at the end of the post, I added some bits of information about the device’s microphone since many users asked use where is the microphone on iPhone 7 located.

 Before going any further though, if you have other concerns with your new iPhone, make sure you drop by our iPhone 7 troubleshooting page for we have already started supporting the device.
 Moreover, if you need further assistance, you can always contact us by completing our iPhone issues questionnaire and providing us with sufficient information about the problem.